 Ensuring compliance with FDA regulations and guidelines is crucial in developing a robust risk management file.
 Familiarize yourself with the specific requirements that govern medical device cybersecurity to lay a strong foundation for your risk management process.

-2. Establish a multidisciplinary team with cybersecurity, risk management, and medical device engineering expertise.
+2. Establish a multidisciplinary team with expertise in cybersecurity, risk management, and medical device engineering.

 Collaboration is crucial in managing risks effectively.
 Assemble a team of experts from different fields to bring diverse perspectives and knowledge.
 This multidisciplinary approach will enable you to address potential cybersecurity risks comprehensively.